codyalanstubbs/top-to-do-list/README.md

-# top-to-do-list
+# The Odin Project - To Do List
-A todo list app for The Odin Project
+A to-do list app for managing to-dos for multiple projects